EPCCed/eidf-docs/docs/services/gpuservice/training/L6_devspace_adv.md

 build:dask-rapids Done processing image 'thgcd.kubernetes.tld/rapids'
 ```

-The local image registry has now stored our custom image on the cluster in a PVC and future references to the image will be access it from the local
+The local image registry has now stored our custom image on the cluster in a PVC
-registry.
+and future references to the image will access it from the local registry.

 ## Building Docker images with DevSpace